 For example, let's say your organization sells two products.
 One is a more lucrative opportunity, and the other is less important to your company goals but still requires some spend.
 By using separate campaigns, each of these products get their own ads, and you can put more of your budget toward bidding on the more lucrative product without the less lucrative one eating up all your spend.

 Let’s continue on with a few real examples of Google Ads campaigns — a service formerly known as Google AdWords — and then throw in some pro tips for succeeding with your own search engine marketing (SEM) strategy.
 By the time we're done, you'll be an expert.

 New Breed Marketing: what is inbound marketing

 Rock Content: content marketing course

 Search term: what is inbound marketing

 New Breed Marketing, an agency partner of HubSpot, is an inbound marketing service provider.
-But because New Breed's customers might not know the services they want by the term, "inbound marketing," the company sought to define the term for them -- helping buyers confirm that inbound marketing is indeed what they're looking for.
+Because New Breed's customers might not know what they’re signing up for with "inbound marketing," the company sought to define the term for them — helping buyers confirm that inbound marketing is indeed what they're looking for.

-New Breed Marketing's Google AdWords result, above, is as simple as search engine marketing gets.
-The meta-description is just one sentence long but indicates to searchers that inbound marketing is a "process" to be invested in.
+New Breed Marketing's Google Ads result above is as simple as search engine marketing gets.
+The meta description is just one sentence long but indicates to searchers that inbound marketing is a "process" to be invested in.

-Meanwhile, the blue link itself promises to explain inbound marketing in the form of a downloadable "guide."
+Meanwhile, the blue link, called a Site Extension, itself promises to explain inbound marketing in the form of a downloadable "guide."
 This ensures those who click through to the website are prepared to submit their contact information and become a lead in exchange for that guide.
-Remember, AdWords campaigns cost you money every time somebody clicks on your ads -- you need to get something out of those clicks.
+Remember, Google Ads campaigns cost you money every time somebody clicks on one of your ads — you need to get something out of those clicks.